Hydrospheredata/hydro-serving/docs/src/main/paradox/reference/runtimes.md

 @@@ note
-If you are using a framework for which runtime isn't implemented yet, you can open an [issue][github-serving-new-issue] in our Github.
+If you are using a framework for which a runtime is not yet implemented, you can open an [issue][github-serving-new-issue] in our Github.
 @@@